-A publication of the National Center for Learning Disabilities, Inc. made possible by the Charles and Helen Schwab Foundation.
+A biennial publication of the National Center for Learning Disabilities.

-Project Director: Laura Kaloi, National Center for Learning Disabilities

-Author: Candace Cortiella, The Advocacy Institute

-Publication Design: Deb Tanner
+Executive Director: James H. Wendorf, National Center for Learning Disabilities Project Director: Laura Kaloi, National Center for Learning Disabilities Author: Candace Cortiella, The Advocacy Institute Publication Design: Deb Tanner

-This report is available at www.LD.org/stateofld

-Citation: Cortiella, C. (2009).
+Citation: Cortiella, C. (2011).
 The State of Learning Disabilities.
 New York, NY: National Center for Learning Disabilities.

-©National Center for Learning Disabilities, Inc. 2009.
-All rights reserved.
+© 2011 by National Center for Learning Disabilities, Inc. All rights reserved.
 This publication is provided free of charge by the National Center for Learning Disabilities.
 Wide dissemination is encouraged!
 Copies may be made and distributed in keeping with the following guidelines: The publication must be reproduced in its entirety, including pages containing information about the National Center for Learning Disabilities.
 Copies of the publication may not be sold.